open/close all folders

 - The first episode of Wonderfalls involved this, after a character has an allergic reaction to peanuts.
 Since neither other person in the car actually knew how to do it properly, it led to the hilarious "We've got a stabbing victim!" line.

 - Once Father Mulcahy had to do this, with Hawkeye talking him through it via radio.
-For extra drama, Mulcahy is a priest, not a surgeon, they had to use a pen cap or an eye-dropper with the bulb snipped off for the tube, and Mulcahy was being shelled while it happened.
+For extra drama, Mulcahy is a priest, not a surgeon, they had to use an eye-dropper with the bulb snipped off for the tube, and Mulcahy was being shelled while it happened.

 - Hawkeye himself had to perform one on a North Korean solider, after been captured to provide medical aid.
 In the field, without English-speaking assistants (enough yelling and gestures got the mobile solider to hold his buddy down) or much equipment (first aid kit and a pen cap) and seemed to have been something of last resort/only thing he could try type situation.
 Realistically, it did not turn out well.

 - Attempted in an episode of Fringe, due to a biological weapon that sealed bodily orifices.
 The skin then grew over the trache tube.